3D printing processes: Types of 3D printing processes

-Each process and piece of equipment has pros and cons associated with it.
-These usually involve aspects such as speed, costs, versatility with respect to feedstock material, geometrical limitations and tolerances, as well as a mechanical and appearance properties of the products such as strength, texture and color.
+Each process and piece of equipment has advantages and disadvantages associated with it.
+These usually involve aspects such as speed, costs, versatility with respect to feedstock, geometrical limitations and tolerances, as well as a mechanical and appearance properties of the products such as strength, texture, and color.

 The variety of processes and equipment allows for numerous uses by amateurs and professionals alike.
-Some lend themselves better toward industry use (in this case the term Additive Manufacturing is preferred) whereas others make 3D printing accessible to the average consumer.
+Some lend themselves better toward industry use (in this case the term additive manufacturing is preferred) whereas others make 3D printing accessible to the average consumer.
 Some printers are large enough to fabricate buildings whilst others tend to micro and nanoscale sized objects and in general many different technologies can be exploited to physically produce the designed objects.

 Processes

 Several 3D printing processes have been invented since the late 1970s.
 The printers were originally large, expensive, and highly limited in what they could produce.

 A large number of additive processes are now available.
 The main differences between processes are in the way layers are deposited to create parts and in the materials that are used.
 Some methods melt or soften the material to produce the layers, for example. selective laser melting (SLM) or direct metal laser sintering (DMLS), selective laser sintering (SLS), fused deposition modeling (FDM), or fused filament fabrication (FFF), while others cure liquid materials using different sophisticated technologies, such as stereolithography (SLA).
 With laminated object manufacturing (LOM), thin layers are cut to shape and joined (e.g., paper, polymer, metal).
-Particle Deposition using inkjet technology prints layers of material in the form of individual drops.
-Each drop of Solid Ink from Hot-melt material actually prints one particle or one object.
-Color Hot-melt inks print individual drops of CMYK on top of each other to produce a single color object with 1-3 layers melted together.
+Particle deposition using inkjet technology prints layers of material in the form of individual drops.
+Each drop of solid ink from hot-melt material actually prints one particle or one object.
+Color hot-melt inks print individual drops of CMYK on top of each other to produce a single color object with 1–3 layers melted together.
 Complex 3D models are printed with many overlapping drops fused together into layers as defined by the sliced CAD file.
 Inkjet technology allows 3D models to be solid or open cell structures as defined by the 3D printer inkjet print configuration.
 Each method has its own advantages and drawbacks, which is why some companies offer a choice of powder and polymer for the material used to build the object.
 Others sometimes use standard, off-the-shelf business paper as the build material to produce a durable prototype.
 The main considerations in choosing a machine are generally speed, costs of the 3D printer, of the printed prototype, choice and cost of the materials, and color capabilities.

 Printers that work directly with metals are generally expensive.
 However less expensive printers can be used to make a mold, which is then used to make metal parts.